adityasanka/gosort/README.md

 This project uses a Makefile to automate common development tasks.
 Here are the available commands:

+- `make install`: Install project dependencies
+- `make fmt`: Format all source files
+- `make lint`: Lint all source files
+- `make test`: Run tests
 - `make run`: Run the application
-- `make test`: Run the test suite
-- `make fmt`: Format all Go source files
-- `make tidy`: Tidy up the Go modules
+- `make build`: Build the application
 - `make help`: Display help information about available commands

 To enable verbose output for any command, you can use the VERBOSE=1 flag.
 For example: